 Box kites come in so many different types these days!
 You don't have to see many of the ads to realize that.
 In fact, the term is used rather loosely now.
-It almost means the same thing as "cellular kite."
+It almost means the same thing as "cellular kites."

 The creativity around the globe in designing kites is amazing.
-Some are designed to fly stable, others will tumble if you release the line tension for a while.
+Some are designed to fly stable; others will tumble if you release the line tension for a while.

 Flying boxes with small wings are more stable and have even more lifting power per unit area than the traditional box.